 take a little longer.

-When brushing your puppy's teeth for the first time it's probably better to begin using your fingers; don't introduce a toothbrush just yet.
+When brushing your puppy's teeth for the first time it's probably better to begin using your fingers; don't use a toothbrush just yet.

 When you believe he's ready, introduce him to his new puppy toothbrush (which should be the softest you can buy).